sunny/actor/README.md

 the failing actor itself.
 Actors should be kept to a single purpose and not have anything to clean up if they call `fail!`.

-### Early success

-When using `play` you can use `succeed!` to stop the execution of the following actors, but still consider the actor to be successful.

 ### Lambdas

 You can use inline actions using lambdas.
 Inside these lambdas, you don't have